-- Appointment of supervisor and a co-supervisor: - a) The Senate shall appoint, for each doctoral thesis, two supervisors.
-Supervisors will not examine the thesis. - b) The School Higher Degrees Committee (SHDC) will identify a supervisor. - c) A co-supervisor may be appointed at the discretion of the SHDC. - d) A supervisor may recommend the appointment of a co-supervisor in consultation with the SHDC. - ii.
-Research proposals must be approved by the School Higher Degrees Committee. - iii.
-The research proposal of each student must be approved by the School board, which will assign project supervisors where necessary.
-Research will be undertaken in close consultation with the supervisor and HOD/Director of the programme. - iv.
+- i.
+Appointment of supervisor and a co-supervisor: - a) The UHDC shall appoint, for each doctoral thesis, two supervisors.
+Supervisors will not examine the thesis. - b) The School Higher Degrees Committee will identify a supervisor. - c) A co-supervisor may be appointed at the discretion of the School Higher Degree Committee. - d) A supervisor may recommend the appointment of a co-supervisor in consultation with the School Higher Degree Committee. - ii.
+Research proposals must be approved by the University Higher Degrees Committee. - iii.
 Research must be undertaken in close consultation with the supervisor.
 Student's progress must be kept by both the supervisor and the Head of the department, and a report must be produced every semester.
-This report must serve at the School Board through the School's Higher Degrees Committee at the end of every semester and subsequently to Senate.
+This report must serve at the Faculty Higher Degrees Committee at the end of every semester and subsequently to UHDC.